chirathyh/chirathyh.github.io/_pages/about.md

 My current research focus is mainly on designing a control system using reinforcement learning to an artificial pancreas system for glucose regulation in Type 1 Diabetes.
 If you are interested in collaborations, to learn more about my research, or in sharing your research work please contact me.

 My research at a glance...

-Type 1 Diabetes (T1D) requires the administration of insulin which is done
+Type 1 Diabetes (T1D) requires the administration of insulin externally to maintain glucose levels, which is cruicial as both low and high glucose levels are detrimental.
+This is usually done through an insulin pump attached to the body.
+An continuous glucose sensor is also attached to measure the glucose levels so that a control algorithm can estimate the appropriate insulin dose.
+I design Reinforcement Learning algorithms for this control problem.

 <img src='/images/sys.png' width="500" height="161">

 <img src='/images/glucose.png'>